Wednesday, September 13, 2017

 Tuesday, August 29, 2017

-August 28, 2017e
+August 28, 2017

 "I note that you can remove a hamster's tumour in 5 minutes," the young lady had decided not to let the first vet operate on her Syrian hamster with 2 large subcutaneous tumours below the neck.
 The hamster had been scratching the affected neck area bald but her appetite is excellent.

-If the tumour can be removed in 5 minutes as contrasted to an hour's operation estimated by the first vet, that means that her hamster would likely not die on the operating tumour.
+If the tumour can be removed in 5 minutes as contrasted to an hour's operation estimated by the first vet, that means that her hamster would likely not die on the operating table.
 The owner had to sign a consent form for anaesthesia and surgery and she was aware of the anaesthetic death risks.

 "5 minutes is possible if the tumour is as small as 5 mm across, but your hamster's tumours are over 2 cm across," I said.
 "It takes much longer than 5 minutes."